 We have a mix of players on international duty, so we will have to manage them differently when they return to the rest of the squad who are on holiday (more on that later).
 The players have good Morale generally.
 We will compare this from here to the start of the season later on.

-During preseason I will load my custom view into the squad view screen.
+During preseason training in Football Manager will load my custom view into the squad view screen.
 During this time there are some key areas I need to pay attention to and these are all presented to me in this view.
 If you want to use my view, you can download it here:

 From day one I will always make sure I have assessed the squad and built a tactic so that we can improve familiarity as soon as we start training sessions which build up Tactical Familiarity.
-From my custom preseason squad view you can see I’ve broken it up into the key areas: Tactical Familiarity, Morale and Happiness, Overall Physical Condition and Match Sharpness, and Physio Recommendation.
-The last one is to enable me to adjust the players individual intensity levels.
+From my custom preseason squad view, you can see I’ve broken it up into the key areas: Tactical Familiarity, Morale and Happiness, Overall Physical Condition and Match Sharpness, and Physio Recommendation.
+The last one is to enable me to adjust the player’s individual intensity level.
 This helps to stave off injuries while players have lower fitness levels.

 It is important to note that the overall Tactical Familiarity levels are affected by the 11 players on the pitch.
 The more players who have a better individual familiarity with the tactic and their specific job within the tactic, the better the overall team familiarity will be.
 When players return from preseason after the first season they should have a better level of Tactical Familiarity than when I started the save, since they will have played this system before.